dekoza/mtgpl/rules/M14_Rulebook.rst

 a new hand of six cards.
 You can keep doing this, drawing a hand of one fewer card each time, until you decide to keep your cards.

+.. _sec-parts-of-turn:

 Parts of the Turn
 -----------------

 Below are the parts of a turn.
 Each turn proceeds in the same sequence.
 Whenever you enter a new step or phase, any triggered abilities that happen during that step or phase trigger and are put on the stack.
-The active player (the player whose turn it is) gets to cast spells and activate abilities, then the other player does.
+The *active player* (the player whose turn it is) gets to cast spells and activate abilities, then the other player does.
 When both players in a row decline to do anything and nothing is waiting to resolve, the game will move to the next step or phase.